buglss/node-red-crontinject/README.md

 It is an extended clone of core inject node with cronti package.

 Try this version of core inject node with cronti.
+It uses the power of the [cronjo](https://www.npmjs.com/package/cronjo) package.

 Node-Red Forum: [https://discourse.nodered.org/t/inject-node-with-cronti/63438](https://discourse.nodered.org/t/inject-node-with-cronti/63438)